 Unavailable employee example

-Let's say Eric is planning a 3-day weekend and has asked for Monday off.
+Let's say Mark is planning a 3-day weekend and has asked for Monday off.
 In this case you’ll want to mark him on "annual leave" for Monday so you don't accidentally schedule him for a job run.

 Go to the “Roster” tab at the top of the screen.
 You’ll see a weekly view of the roster.

-Find Eric in the list.
+Find Mark in the list.

 Go to the column for Monday and choose the "annual leave" option from the dropdown.